Blog

 What does a career as an Armourer look like?

 There are many different elements of being an Armourer and many different skills needed.
-To pursue a career as an Armourer to must learn the necessary skills and gain more experience.
-Paul Wanklin is the Senior Armourer at the National Theatre.
-He began his career in the army before seeing a job advertised for an Armourer that showed he had many transferable skills for the position.
+To pursue a career as an Armourer you must learn the necessary skills and gain specific training.
+Paul Wanklin is the Senior Armourer at the National Theatre and began his career in the army before seeing a job advertised for an Armourer that showed he had many transferable skills for the position.
 You can also work in TV and Film as well as Theatre.

 How much does an Armourer earn?